 Rep. Goldman Introduces Bill to Block HUD From Sharing Immigration Status Data

-The HUD Data Privacy Act of 2026 is currently in the early stages of the legislative process.
-It was recently introduced and sent to the House Committee on Financial Services for review.
-There are no upcoming votes scheduled at this time.
+The HUD Data Privacy Act of 2026 is in the early stages of the legislative process.
+It was sent to the House Committee on Financial Services on May 13, 2026, and the committee must review it before it can move forward.
+Since that date, no further action has occurred.

 This bill is supported only by Democrats and deals with the sensitive topic of immigration.
 Without support from both parties, it is unlikely to move forward in a divided Congress.